tbrunsch/Zenodot/custom-hierarchy-parser/README.md

 * `#` as separator between hierarchy levels, and
 * `}` to mark the end of a hierarchy expression.

-However, by calling `CustomHierarchyParsers.createCustomHierarchyParserSettings(ObjectTreeNode, char, char, char)` you can define other characters.
-Note, however, that you must be sure that the syntax extension does not conflict with Java syntax nor with other syntax extensions.
+However, by calling `CustomHierarchyParserExtension.hierarchyCharacters(char, char, char)` you can define other characters.
+Note, however, that you must be sure that the syntax extension does not conflict with Java syntax or with other syntax extensions.